valenpe7/bentley-ottmann/README.md

 This program is part of the assessment work of the course "12RNA - Robust Numerical Algorithms" lectured at FNSPE CTU in Prague.

-Java implementation of Bentley–Ottmann sweep line algorithm for listing all crossings in a set of line segments.
+Java implementation of Bentley–Ottmann sweep line algorithm for listing all crossings in a set of line segments in 2D geometry.
 The aplication contains a simple GUI.

 The algorithm, as described by Bentley and Ottmann, assumes that the **following conditions are satisfied**: